Amanzimtoti Presbyterian Church © All rights reserved

 It was at this time that it was realized that there was a need for services to be held in our community at Umbogintwini.
 Plans were set in motion to make real the vision for a local Presbyterian congregation at Umbogintwini.
 Dr Tormod NMacleoad, (the factory resident doctor) and Mr Colin Cumming and his very talented and hardworking wife, Mary approached Rev. Dr de Villiers to consider holding Sunday services fortnightly in the old wood and iron hall of the old Umbogintwini Club.
 This hall was to become sentimentally known to the worshippers as “the tin tabernacle”

 Rev de Villiers responded by agreeing to the request on the one condition that a congregation with a minimum of 20 people should be gathered together for these services.
 Taking up this challenge, Mary Cumming spent many tiresome hours canvassing residents from Isipingo to Illovo to attend.
-Collin also after work rolled up his sleeves and this husband and wife team began to bring in those early members.
+Colin also after work rolled up his sleeves and this husband and wife team began to bring in those early members.
 Dr Macleod was also hard at work!
 He scanned his patients’ medical files to read the little line which asked the patients religion to find all the Presbyterians.

 The response was overwhelming.
 At the first service, there were no less than 40 people present who were willing to commit themselves to keep the small flame of Presbyterianism burning!
 That fist service was held at 16:45, Sunday afternoon in August 1957.
 The Spirit of God dwelt and moved within this community and the congregation was experiencing a full commitment by having their own new congregation, a Presbyterian congregation.

 When the new Umbogintwini Club was built, the Church moved to the Jubilee Hall and on 22 June 1959 the very first congregational meeting was held with 29 members in attendance and 6 apologies.
 The first committee of Management was elected.
-The Chairman was Dr Macleod with Collin Cumming as the first Treasurer, D G Kinnear as Secretary and members Mary Cumming.
+The Chairman was Dr Macleod with Colin Cumming as the first Treasurer, D G Kinnear as Secretary and members Mary Cumming.
 A F Strangman, L Dummett, and D Grant.
 At the first Communion, there were 22 communicant members on the roll and 25 adherents.
 And so the Umgogintwini Presbyterian Church was born!

 Within a few months of a committee was formed to investigate, prepare and organize for the building of the Church building where the congregation now worships.
 It was the Lord who led this small band of pioneers from their small beginnings, their enthusiasm, their hard work and most of all their insatiable hunger to serve their Lord and Master Jesus Christ.